Buying property

 Since cantonal and local restrictions for buying a residential property as a foreigner differ a lot, we will give you an overview of the cantons of Bern, Valais and Vaud.

-Vaud on the other hand doesn’t have any local restrictions in their resorts in Villars and Chateau d’Oex and Rougemont.
+Vaud, on the other hand, doesn’t have any local restrictions in its resorts in Villars, Chateau d’Oex and Rougemont.
 According to cantonal restrictions, a foreigner may not resell their property for 5 years after buying it.
-However, this can be negotiated in the instance of ill-health or financial circumstances provided you don’t make a profit.
+However, this can be negotiated in the instance of ill-health or financial circumstances, provided you don’t make a profit.

 Crans